o3de/o3de.org/content/docs/user-guide/action-manager/fundamentals/concepts/actions.md

 The behavior can either be provided as a lambda or a function reference.

-Additional descriptors and decorators can be added as Action Properties:
+Additional descriptors and decorators can be added as action properties:

-* A **name** string, which succinctly describes the effect of the action and is used in UI like Menus or ToolBars;
+* A **name** string, which succinctly describes the effect of the action and is used in UI like menus or toolbars;
 * A **description** string, which can be used to provide additional information to the user, usually shown in a tooltip when hovering over the action in a UI;
-* A **category** string, which is meant to be used to categorize similar strings in the UI (currently unused);
+* A **category** string, which is meant to be used to categorize similar strings in the UI;
-* An **icon path** pointing to an svg image that will be used to represent the action in Menus and ToolBars.
+* An **icon path** pointing to an svg image that will be used to represent the action in menus and toolbars.
 It needs to be a Qt path for an svg file defined in a qrc resource file.

 ```
 AzToolsFramework::ActionProperties actionProperties;